Bertrand256/dash-masternode-tool/README.md

 ## Command line parameters

 The application currently supports the following command-line parameters:
-* `--data-dir`: a path to a directory in which the application will create all the needed files, such as: configuration file, cache and log files; it can be useful for users who want to avoid leaving any of the application files on the computer - which by default are created in the user's home directory - and insted to keep them on an external drive
+* `--data-dir`: a path to a directory in which the application will create all the needed files, such as: configuration file, cache and log files; it can be useful for users who want to avoid leaving any of the application files on the computer - which by default are created in the user's home directory - and instead to keep them on an external drive
 * `--config`: a non-standard path to a configuration file.
 Example:
   `DashMasternodeTool.exe --config=C:\dmt-configs\config1.ini`